30 Easy Rangoli Designs for Kids

 21. Animal Shapes Rangoli

 Kids can create Rangoli designs using simple animal shapes like fish, birds, or elephants.
-They can draw the outline of the animal with chalk and then fill it with colorful powders or flower petals, making it both educational and fun.
+They can draw the outline of the animal with chalk and then fill it with colourful powders or flower petals, making it both educational and fun.

 Source: Pinterest